Karam-Sabbagh/PhiziBox/README.md

 press p for a polygon body(you can edit vertices in the code but it has to be > 2, <= 16) press c for a circle body press s for small circles(made them just for fun they are really laggy in big numbers)

+and you can hold some bodies with mouse left click

+you can delete bodies with mouse right click